Last updated on May 5, 2024

 • Highlights: when moved to the right, the slider will darken only the brightest areas and recover the details that have been lost.

-Selective adjustments let you modify certain parts of the image.
-Add a control point or line and, when adjusting the corresponding sliders, only affect subjects or areas covered by the control point or line.
+Local adjustments let you modify certain parts of the image.
+Add a control point, line polygon or a luminosity mask and, when adjusting the corresponding sliders, only affect subjects or areas covered by the local adjustment tool.

-When using control points or control lines, the Selective Adjustments palette displays, under the list of points and control lines, the cursors associated with the point or the active control line.
-These sliders are also available directly attached to the control point or to the control line dot.
-When using one of the sliders of a control point or a control line, the corresponding slider will also be changed in the right panel, and vice versa.
+When using local adjusments, the section displays, under the list of local adjustment tools, the associated sliders.
+These sliders are also available directly attached to the tool’s dot in the image.
+When using one of the sliders attached to a dot, the corresponding slider will also be changed in the right panel, and vice versa.

-All sliders in the selective adjustments palette have their equivalents in the global settings, with the exception of Luminance, Chrominance, Diffusion and Selective Colorization.
+All sliders in the local adjustments section have their equivalents in the global settings, with the exception of Luminance, Chrominance, Diffusion and Selective Colorization.

 The sliders are organized this way